-Since we launched our AI lending platform, we have been proactively working with state and local governments and regulatory bodies to ensure that our AI lending platform and other services are in compliance with applicable laws and regulations.
-For example, in 2017, after significant collaboration with the CFPB, the CFPB issued Upstart the first no-action letter regarding the use of alternative variables and AI and machine learning in credit decision-making.
-Such no-action letter will expire on September 14, 2020.
-We intend to apply for relief under the CFPB's new no-action letter policies adopted in 2018, which replace the prior policy under which our current no-action letter was issued.
+Since we launched our Al lending platform, we have been proactively working with state and local governments and regulatory bodies to ensure that our Al lending platform and other services are in compliance with applicable laws and regulations.
+For example, in 2017, after significant collaboration with the CFPB, the CFPB issued Upstart the first no-action letter regarding the use of alternative variables and Al and machine learning in credit decision-making.
+Such no-action letter expires on December 1, 2020.
 We can provide no assurance that the CFPB will provide such relief or will not change its position regarding supervisory or enforcement action against us in the future.
-We plan to continue working and collaborating closely with regulators to provide visibility into AI and related emerging technologies and the potential benefits such technologies can have on the consumer lending industry, while also addressing the related risks.
-New laws and regulations and changes to existing laws and regulations continue to be adopted, implemented and interpreted in response to our industry and the emergence of AI and related technologies.
-As we expand our business into new markets, introduce new loan products on our platform and continue to improve and evolve our AI models, regulatory bodies or courts may claim that we are subject to additional requirements.
-Such regulatory bodies could reject our applications for licenses or deny renewals, delay or impede our ability to operate, charge us fees or levy fines or penalties, or otherwise disrupt our ability to operate our AI lending platform, any of which could adversely affect our business, financial condition and results of operations.
+We plan to continue working and collaborating closely with regulators to provide visibility into Al and related emerging technologies and the potential benefits such technologies can have on the consumer lending industry, while also addressing the related risks.
+New laws and regulations and changes to existing laws and regulations continue to be adopted, implemented and interpreted in response to our industry and the emergence of Al and related technologies.
+As we expand our business into new markets, introduce new loan products on our platform and continue to improve and evolve our Al models, regulatory bodies or courts may claim that we are subject to additional requirements.
+Such regulatory bodies could reject our applications for licenses or deny renewals, delay or impede our ability to operate, charge us fees or levy fines or penalties, or otherwise disrupt our ability to operate our Al lending platform, any of which could adversely affect our business, financial condition and results of operations.

 Recent financial, political and other events may increase the level of regulatory scrutiny on financial technology companies.
 Regulatory bodies may enact new laws or promulgate new regulations or view matters or interpret laws and regulations differently than they have in the past, or commence investigations or inquiries into our business practices.
 For example, in February 2020, we received a letter from certain members of the U.S. Senate asking questions in connection with claims of discriminatory lending made by an advocacy group.
-We have responded to this inquiry.
-Any such investigations or inquiries, whether or not accurate or warranted, or whether concerning us or one of our competitors, could negatively affect our brand and reputation and the overall market acceptance of and trust in our AI lending platform.
+We have responded to this inquiry, and have been subject to other governmental inquiries on this topic.
+Any such investigations or inquiries, whether or not accurate or warranted, or whether concerning us or one of our competitors, could negatively affect our brand and reputation and the overall market acceptance of and trust in our Al lending platform.
 Any of the foregoing could harm our business, financial condition and results of operations.